NiHighlism/Minerva/README.md

 ## Docker Container

-To build the container, make sure that the Dockerfile is present and run `docker build -t minerva:latest .`
+To build the container, make sure that the Dockerfile is present and run `docker build -t vidura:latest .`

-To run the application from the docker container, run `docker run minerva ARG` where `ARG` can be `db`, `run, test`, `shell` or `runserver`.
+To run the application from the docker container, run `docker run vidura ARG` where `ARG` can be `db`, `run, test`, `shell` or `runserver`.

 For more information, run `docker run common-backend --help`.